aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/eos_designs_internal_notes.md

 ### avd_switch_facts

-The following `avd_switch_facts` model is the minimum required to be set in `eos_designs_facts`.
-The source of the requirement is in the sections below.
+The following model is set as `eos_designs_facts`.
+Most keys are optional depending on the usecase and configuration.
+The use of each key is tracked in the sections below.

-There might be other vars in use internally within `eos_designs_facts` or by structured_config modules for the same host, but they don't *have* to be rendered to `avd_switch_facts`.
-They can likely be moved to shared_utils or just kept internal by adding a leading underscore on the method/property.

 ```yaml
 avd_switch_facts: